Cruise Terminal Configuration

 • A. Wharf cruise terminal.
 A lateral orientation of the terminal facility that favors the full service of the ships with the terminal building adjacent to the dock.
 Home (or turn) ports tend to be of this configuration, which can account for substantial warf space but allows for the quick turnaround of ships.

 • B. Pier terminal.
-Usually a conversion of an older pier facility into a cruise terminal, which offers the advantage of a denser use of the port facility.
+Typically, converting an older pier facility into a cruise terminal offers the advantage of denser use of the port facility.

 • C. Jetty terminal.
 Cruise ships are serviced through an artificial extension requiring longer distances between the cruise terminal and the cruise ships.
 They tend to be more prevalent for smaller ports of call.
 Jetties can be horizontally or laterally aligned.